 Workers need support to sustain their livelihoods

-As the country is under lockdown, people are only allowed to go out for grocery shopping.
-The country’s middle class – mostly living in their family-owned houses – can probably cope with these challenges for a while.
-Most of them have been stocking up and preparing for a shutdown in the last weeks.
+With the country under lockdown, people are only allowed to go out for grocery shopping.
+The country’s middle class—mostly living in their family-owned houses—can probably cope with these challenges for a while.
+Most of them had been stocking up and preparing for a shutdown in the past weeks.
 Many Nepalis still remember the earthquakes of 2015 and the following hardships all too well.
 But for daily wage labourers, the times are already harsh.
 How long can they hold out with little to no savings and without meaningful government support?
 What are the consequences?

-The overall impact on the Nepalese economy is hard to predict, but some immediate effects of the crisis are already felt.
-Vegetable prices doubled in the last week, the prices of other essential food items went up by 10-20 percent.
+The overall impact on the Nepali economy is hard to predict, but some immediate effects of the crisis are already felt.
+Vegetable prices doubled in the past week, while the prices of other essential food items went up by 10–20 per cent.
 Propane gas is hard to come by.
 Nepal is heavily reliant on imported goods, most of them coming from India.
-Nepal’s huge trade deficit has been largely financed with workers’ remittances from abroad, which amount to about 30 percent of the gross domestic product.
+Nepal’s huge trade deficit has been largely financed with workers’ remittances from abroad, which amount to about 30 per cent of GDP.

 The tourism sector might not recover anytime soon.
 Meanwhile, people’s livelihoods need to be sustained.
 But for the workers in the Nepali tourism industry, there is no quick fix in sight.